Winter 2024 Class Schedule

 Texts will be available at: The University bookstore.
 If you’d like to purchase the book from a Native-owned or independent bookstore, see Louise Erdrich’s store Birchbark Books, which will ship books (be sure to order well in advance): https://birchbarkbooks.com/ or for Evanston/Chicago independent bookstores, check out Bookends & Beginnings (Evanston); Women and Children First (Andersonville); and Unabridged (Lakeview). | ||||

-English 277 | Introduction to Latinx Literature | Rodriguez-Pliego | TTh 2-3:20 | |
+English 277 | Introduction to Latinx Literature | Rodriguez Pliego | TTh 2-3:20 | |

 English 277 Introduction to Latinx LiteratureCourse Description: In the United States, we often talk about Latinx people using blurry labels.
 We discuss the Latino vote, the Hispanic population, and the Latinx community.
 This course explores the nuances of these labels through the stories that Latinx authors have been narrating for the past six decades.
 As we follow characters through conflicts and inhabit their quotidian lives, we will navigate between the specificity of a story and the complexity of a Latinx identity.
 Class discussions will study emotional ties to places and languages, feminist thought, and the racial and ethnic diversity within the Latinx community.
 We will read well-established and emerging authors such as Sandra Cisneros, Manuel Muñoz, and Kali Fajardo Anstine.
-A one-semester course cannot do justice to the rich genealogy of Latinx writing.
+A one-quarter course cannot do justice to the rich genealogy of Latinx writing.
 This course follows an illustrative sample of authors from the 1970s onward and focuses on short stories, poetry, and essays.
-It aims to provide students with a historical, political, and literary foundation for further exploration of Latinx literature. | ||||
+It aims to provide students with a historical, political, and literary foundation for further exploration of Latinx literature.
+Evaluation Methods: Participation and attendance, essays, and a creative assignment.
+Textbooks Include:

 English 283 | Introduction to Literature and the Environment (Historical Breadth Pre-1830) | Shannon and Wolff | MW 12:30-1:50, plus discussion section | |